treycordova/nativejsx/README.md

 ## jsxdom [![Build Status](https://travis-ci.org/treycordova/jsxdom.svg?branch=master)](https://travis-ci.org/treycordova/jsxdom) [![Version Status](https://img.shields.io/npm/v/jsxdom.svg)](https://www.npmjs.org/package/jsxdom)
 #### JSX to native DOM API transpilation.
-Want all the goodness of JSX without the React dependency?
+Want all the goodness of JSX _without_ the Babel and React dependencies?
 **Wait**, not quite _all_ of the goodness, but a well-rounded feature set that makes sense within the realm of JavaScript's native DOM API.

 I know.
 "Why all the words?"
 Just show you something.